 Defining Payment Analytics

 Payment analytics is all about taking a close look at the data generated during transactions.
 Whether it’s buying a coffee or booking a flight, every payment creates a trail of data.
-This data includes payment methods, transaction amounts, and even the time and place of purchase.
+This data includes payment methods, transaction types, amounts, and even the time and place of purchase.
 Businesses collect this information from various sources like credit cards, mobile payments, and bank transfers.
 By analyzing this data, businesses can gain insights into customer behavior, improve their services, and identify trends.

 Key Components of Payment Analytics